Lab 01: Dealing with Spatial Data in Python

 From the output, you can see our loaded purchases_loaded

-dataframe has 4 entries (rows), and there are two columnes, each has 4 non-null values and their data types are both int64 (i.e., integer with 64 digits).
-Data type here is an important concept (we have covered it in our lecture as well).
-Different data types might have various operations/analysis.
-See below table for a full list of data types in Pandas, and Python and NumPy (another important package in Python).
+) here is an important concept (we have covered it in our lecture too).
+Different data types might imply various operations/analysis that are available.
+See the table below for a full list of data types in Pandas, and Python and NumPy (another important package in Python).

 Querying (selecting, slicing, extracting) Dataframe#